civiform/docs/docs/contributor-guide/developer-guide/releasing.md

 # Releasing

-See [Upgrading to a New Release](it-manual/sre-playbook/upgrading-to-a-new-release.md) for an overview of CiviForm release practices.
+See [Upgrading to a New Release](../../it-manual/sre-playbook/upgrading-to-a-new-release.md) for an overview of CiviForm release practices.

-Releases are created weekly by the on-call engineer on Wednesday before 12pm.
+Releases are created weekly by the on-call engineer on Wednesday before 12pm Pacific Time.
 The on-call engineer may use the production meeting time to create the release if desired.
 Out-of-schedule releases may be created if requested by a civic entity (e.g. for an urgent bugfix).

 New releases go through a QA process that takes them from a draft state to fully published.
 The QA process is best-effort for official release images, and may be skipped if resources are not available.